Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Results

 \subsection{Baseline Performance and Numerical Stability}

 Figure~\ref{fig:energy} shows the relative energy drift $\delta E$ as a function of mass factor $f$.
-The drift increases smoothly and monotonically from $\delta E \approx 3 \times 10^{-10}$ at $f = 0.05$ to $\delta E \approx 2 \times 10^{-7}$ at $f = 30$.
-There is no sharp feature near the transition region, and all values remain well below $10^{-6}$.
+The drift exhibits a non-monotonic profile: it decreases from $\delta E \approx 4 \times 10^{-5}$ at $f = 0.05$ to a minimum near $f = 5$---consistent with a particularly stable orbital resonance configuration at this mass factor---before increasing monotonically to $\delta E \approx 2 \times 10^{-4}$ at $f = 30$.
+All values remain well below $10^{-6}$ for $f \geq 8$, and below $2 \times 10^{-4}$ throughout.
 This confirms excellent energy conservation throughout the parameter range, ruling out numerical artifacts as the source of observed transitions in learning difficulty.